jalusw/jalusw/README.md

 # Hello, I'm Jalu Satriani Wijaya 👋

-I'm a Software Engineer passionate about Software Architecture/Development/Engineering.
+I'm a Software Engineer passionate about Software Architecture/Development/Engineering and Computer Science Domain.
 Here you'll find some of my projects and contributions.
 Feel free to explore!

 ## 📫 Let's Connect!